AuthorHouse

 Kind of contract: Non-Exclusive

-Distribution: Through their site and online retailers mostly
+Distribution: Through their site and online retailers mostly.

-Basic fees: Paperback publishing Basic paperback fee is $599.00.
+Basic fees: Paperback publishing Basic paperback fee is $749.00.

 Hardcover publishing Not available

-Combo publishing Basic combo fee is $1,199.00
+Combo publishing Basic combo fee is $1,299.00

-Color publishing Basic color publishing fee is $599.00.
+Color publishing Basic color publishing fee is $899.00.

-Royalties are 50% of net receipts.
+Royalties are unknown (used to be 50% of net receipts).

 Author's discount: Unknown

-Break-even point: Between 300 and 400 copies sold through extrenal channels using a 10% royalty
+Break-even point: Between 500 and 700 copies sold through extrenal channels using a 10% royalty

 Layout: They will format your book for you (?).